 Coleman Surname Meaning, History & Origin

 In England, the surnames Coleman, as well as Collier, is occupational, describing either a burner of charcoal or a gatherer of coal (col was Old English for coal or charcoal).
 The German surname Kohlmann has the same roots.
 A spelling variant Colman crops up in East Anglia.

-In Ireland, Coleman is an anglicized name from the Gaelic Clumhain
+In Ireland, Coleman is an anglicized name from the Gaelic Clumhain or Colman:

 Coleman can also be the Americanized form of the German Kohlmann or Kuhlmann.